- Overview

 The first step is to convene diverse stakeholders to discuss the findings to date and facilitate discussion on how to address the priorities.
 A series of working sessions are being held throughout 2024 - 2025 on Developing an Action Plan for Cultured Meat Safety Research.
 Learn more and apply for a working session here.

-Our first workshop was in collaboration with the Tufts University Center for Cellular Agriculture.
-Support for future workshops is provided by the US National Science Foundation (NSF), The Society for Risk Analysis (SRA), and the University of California Davis Integrative Center for Alternative Meat and Protein (iCAMP).
+In kind support has generously been provided by the Tufts University Center for Cellular Agriculture, The Society for Risk Analysis (SRA), Wildtype Foods, the University of California Davis Integrative Center for Alternative Meat and Protein (iCAMP), and Perkins Coie.

 Cost and scale are major blockers to cellular agriculture's success, but they are complex technical and economic challenges.
 Artificial intelligence (AI) and machine learning (ML) techniques could help to accelerate much of this work, but there is very little public literature on the various applications and benefits.
 Given the potential exponential impact of AI/ML, New Harvest and Alberta Machine Intelligence Institute (Amii) launched the AI in Cell Ag Initiative.